Walking each other home is a privilege. Here are 19 gifts I’ve picked up as I walked alongside my son through the final year of his life.

 I thought writing would come more easily after Jairus left than it has.
 But even the snippets of writing I find energy for in my grief journal have felt helpful.
 The depth of my pain and sorrow is scary.
 Writing can be healing but it also triggers panic attacks some of the time.
 I tread softly.
 I listen in and trust myself.
 But I know that I must find a way to get some of this love and sorrow and pain and missing Jairus out of my body and heart and onto paper or I will implode.
 Some days it feels like I will die if I don’t talk about him.
 I announced recently that I was finally moving forward again with my book, Unshackled but it is very slow going.
 Life is hard right now – but I do think that writing will serve as an important catalyst in my healing and living on purpose in the next year.

-I don’t think it is right or fair that a parent ever have to bury their child.
+I don’t think it is right or fair that a parent ever has to bury their child.
 I never ever could have imagined that this would be part of my journey.
 That I would only get 23 years with my son who I adored.
 He made life better.
 But he is gone and there is not a thing I can change about that fact.

 What I can do is to scan for beauty and the gifts in each ordinary day like my life depends upon it, and to use every day that I have breath to offer up the tiny bit of light I have to others.

 We are all simply walking each other home.